 Reasons for Blepharoplasty

 Blepharoplasty tightens the eyelid’s muscles and tissue, and removes excess fat and skin.
-Blepharoplasty eliminates the drooping of skin into the visual field, greatly improving peripheral vision.
-It is also performed for strictly cosmetic reasons.
+Blepharoplasty eliminates the drooping of skin into the visual field.
+It is performed for strictly cosmetic reasons.

-Blepharoplasty can be performed on either the upper or lower eyelid, or on both, for cosmetic purposes.
-For a lower eyelid that needs fat rather than skin removed, a transconjunctival blepharoplasty is performed.
-During transconjunctival blepharoplasty, an incision is made inside the lower eyelid, so there are no visible scars, and the fat is removed.
+Blepharoplasty is performed on the upper eyelid, for cosmetic purposes.
 This procedure has no effect on vision, but results in a person’s looking younger and more refreshed.

 It is important for a patient to have realistic expectations before undergoing cosmetic blepharoplasty.
 Although the procedure can enhance appearance and improve self-confidence, it does not radically alter the face.